 The School Breakfast Program (SBP) provides free and low-cost nourishing breakfasts to millions of children each school day.
 In 2020, 10.7 million children received a free or reduced-price meal through the SBP.

 Free school meals, like the School Breakfast Program, help to address child hunger in the United States.
-Currently, 1 in 6 children in the U.S. doesn't know where their next meal will come from.
+Currently, 9 million children in the U.S. doesn't know where their next meal will come from.